 The cadre determined that the Rangers needed to allow our fellow “soon to be Sergeants” the opportunity to lead in the field, un-hindered by our experience or personalities.
 This was a good call.
 The solution was each of us “Batt.
 Boys” would serve as the Radio Telephone Operator (RTO) for every platoon in the field for the whole training exercise.
 This was a bad call.
 I cannot recall the specifics of the hilarity that ensued each night, but of one thing I am certain: the evenings full of Batt.
 Boy Radio hour, verbally thrashing each other and our fellow students and hitting pre-determined bump frequencies so as not to be detected by our instructors, was definitely Casey’s idea!
 I can hear him laughing from the other side of the Company bivouac now.

 James Nehl was simply one of my heroes.
 When I arrived at the Blacksheep, he was the 1st Squad Leader and I was a Maggot under the leadership of his brother-in-law, Daryl.
 I was always at a slight distance, but James was quiet and strong; the kind of silent confidence that made you want to be better and win his respect.
-Growing up 3 squads down the hallways I always took notice to James because he was confident, intentional and innovative.
+Growing up 3 squads down the hallways I always took notice of James because he was confident, intentional, and innovative.

 Page 2 of 4.
 Click the page numbers below to read more.